imDaniX/Wands/README.md

 # Wands
 Adds magic wands to your minecraft world

-*This plugin was made for Minecraft version 1.13.2, but should work on newer releases*
+*This plugin was made for Minecraft version 1.13.2, but should work on newer releases.
+If you encounter any problems please let me know*

 ## Description